kobewilliam/kobewilliam.github.io/index.md

 ## Welcome to SustainKG Guide

 This system aims to provide a tool for users to create their own concept map.
 This document can help you learn about the functions used in the system.
 The system is based on Apache Server and uses Shibboleth module for protecting the users' login information.
+Please remember to open the UCI VPN to use or develop SustainKG project.

 The project urls are below: